vuejs/vue-router/docs/en/api/properties.md

 - type: `Vue`

   The root Vue instance managed by the router instance.
 This instance is created from the Vue component contructor you passed into `router.start()`.
+Note it may not be synchronously available when if router has to perform a redirect on load.
+If you need access to `router.app` outside of your app components, you may want to do so inside the callback passed to `router.start()`.

 ### `router.mode`